sudharavali/Write-Count-Prediction-for-Encrypted-Main-Memory/report1/report1.md

 - **Write Count History Size**: This determines the size of *write count history holder (WCHH)*.
 - **Range Size**: This determines the range of predicted write count history.
 For example if write count of **B** according to **WCHH** of  **A** is n, the n to n+r values will be used to predict the write count of B.
-- **Set Size**: This determines the number of cache line that can be stored in on cache set.
+- **Set Size**: This determines the number of cache lines that can be stored in on cache set (n-way set associativity).

 ### Results

-We ran our model on **NAS Parallel Benchmark** for three different workloads.
+We ran our model on **NAS Parallel Benchmark** for three different workloads:

+CG - Conjugate Gradient benchmark computes an estimate of the largest eigenvalue of a symmetric positive definite sparse matrix with a random patter of nonzeros [1].

+MG - Multi-Grid benchmark performs four iteration of the V-cycle multigrid algorithm to obtain an approximate solution to Poisson equation  [1].

+EP - Embarrassingly Parallel benchmark generates pairs of Gaussian random deviates and tabulates the number of pairs in successive square annuli [1].

 #### Conjugate Gradient

 **Prediction Rate vs History Size:**

+*Note: Y-axis is a prediction rate/coverage (# of correct predictions/ # of total predictions), not Total Cache Lines.*

 ![rediction_vs_HistorySiz](../cg_pintrace2/Prediction_vs_HistorySize.png)